Skip to Content

 Angeles Crest National Forest

 If you’re looking to go camping but don’t want to spend a lot of time in the car to get there, then Chilao Campground may be the ideal place for you.
-The campground features 84 campsites and is first-come, first-served.
+The campground features 84 campsites which are available on a first-come, first-served basis.
 You’ll find picnic tables and vault toilets.
 Families will enjoy panoramic views and multiple hiking options.
+(Note – as of August 17th, 2023, this campground is temporarily closed.)

 Malibu Creek State Park